hl7au/au-fhir-ps/input/pagecontent/aucdi.md

     <td colspan="2">Date/time of onset</td>
     <td><a href="StructureDefinition-au-ps-condition.html">AU PS Condition</a></td>
     <td>TBD</td>
-    <td>This data element is added to AUCDI R2; work is underway to map to AU Core.</td>
+    <td>Work is underway to map to AU PS.
+Feedback is requested on the proposed mapping: TBD</td>
   </tr>
   <tr>
     <td colspan="2">Date/time of resolution</td>
     <td><a href="StructureDefinition-au-ps-condition.html">AU PS Condition</a></td>
     <td>TBD</td>
-    <td>This data element is added to AUCDI R2; work is underway to map to AU Core.</td>
+    <td>Work is underway to map to AU PS.
+Feedback is requested on the proposed mapping: TBD</td>
   </tr>
   <tr>
     <td colspan="2">Status</td>